It's a wonder I can function right now.

 I chose Therapist #3 based on a recommendation from my best therapist ever, who happily responds to my emails and updates even 3 years after I stopped seeing her. (for reference, she moved to another country).
 Therapist #3 is also awesome.
 I definitely made the right move, and after several sessions, I dived into EMDR.
 EMDR (Eye Movement Desensitization and Reprocessing) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.

 The insight from the first couple of EMDR sessions has brought to light that while I can logically and rationally understand that my childhood was less than ideal and certain actions by my parents kept me from really experiencing childhood, I have not been feeling the feelings.
 EMDR forced me to feel pain and sadness and shame and grief over how I protected myself.
-How I put on the blinders, tried to be the perfect daughter and student in order to win their love.
+How I put on the blinders, tried to be the perfect daughter and student.
 I never rebelled.
 I never even thought to transfer universities to find out what it was I like or want to do.
 I just kept my head down and barreled through years of my life checking off the boxes and wondering why I wasn't happy like I perceive everyone else to be.

 I'm grieving the loss of my childhood and the exploration of who I wanted to become.
 I never had either one of those.